opradg/adagio-checker/README.md

 - Prebid.js
 - Adagio bidder adapter
 - Localstorage for Adagio
+- AdUnits params for Adagio
+- User sync for Adagio
+- Price floor module
+- Currency module
 - Supply chain object
-- AdUnits params for Adagio
-- Consent management platform (CMP) for Adagio & Co
+- Consent management platform (CMP) for Adagio & partners

 ## How to add the bookmarklet?
-To avoid copy/pasting the code, create a new favorite page and in the `URL`section, add this code: [bookmarklet.js](https://github.com/opradg/adagio-checker/blob/main/bookmarklet.js).
+To avoid manuallt playing the code in the console, create a new bookmark and in the `URL`section, paste this code: [bookmarklet.js](https://github.com/opradg/adagio-checker/blob/main/bookmarklet.js).
 On the targeted website, click on the bookmarklet.
 It will execute the code in the console.

 ## How-to video